Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 Language practice and immersion are the main priority of this program.
 While we do not require the students to sign a contact stating they will only speak in the local language, it is highly encouraged that they use their language skills when talking to friends, partaking in the daily excursions and at night in the residence hall or host family home.
 Program staff and chaperones primarily communicate and answer questions in the local language to encourage this immersion culture.

 In a traditional classroom, students may learn language skills; however, they are not forced to practice these skills in real world situations.
-Through language immersion, your child will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
+Through language immersion, you will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
 Studies show that 4 weeks of a full language immersion experience can be equivalent to a yearlong college language course because of the intensity of use.

 Greenheart Travel provides 24-hour support to you and your child throughout the application, program and alumni processes.
 We are a small staffed non-profit that is accredited with CSIET, so you know you’ll always be talking to a real person on the other line.
 We are proud to always be available for your questions and concerns and we always answer our emails and phone calls quickly.
 We pride ourselves on developing a personal relationship with our participants and love staying connected with them throughout the experience on social media & email.
 We offer a personal connection and support that many of our competitors do not.

 Greenheart Travel cannot award high school credit.
-Please talk to your school about earning credit for your child’s time abroad.
+Please talk to your school about earning credit for your time abroad.
 Refer to this blog post for tips on transferring credit.

 Your host family will provide you with three meals per day.
 You will usually eat breakfast and dinner at home and take a packed lunch to school.
 You will have the opportunity to experience typical, home-cooked Italian cuisine!